jermann/BOXT/README.md

 - Sign-Up Requirement:
 New users are required to sign up to access all features of the application.
 - Login Requirement:
-Logging in is mandatory for actions like creating, editing, or deleting listings.
+Logging in is mandatory for actions like creating, editing, deleting and booking listings.
 - User-Specific Actions:
 Users are restricted to editing and deleting only the listings they have created.
 - Anonymous Access:
 Users can browse and view all listings, sort, filter as well as view details pages, without needing to log in.
+- Book Portion of the Listing:
+Logged in users can book a portion of the space as per their requirement
+- Data Validation
+Data entered while creating a new listing or editing an existing listing is validated.